jeremy-cc/solarch-assoc/README.md

 6. It's advisable to have an ALB in two or more subnets across different AZ's to provide redundancy in case an AZ goes offline.
 This is especially true for public ALBs - you should have two different public subnets in different AZs

+###### ASG and Autoscaling

+1. Default termination policy -
+   1. Find AZ with most instances and at least one unprotected instance.
+   2. If AZs have similar instance counts, terminate the instance with the oldest launch configuration.
+   3. If multiple instances use same launch configuration, find instance closest to next billing hour, and multiple match this kill one at random.
+2. Custom termination policies are:
+   1. Oldest Instance first
+   2. Newest instance first
+   3. Oldest Launch Configuration
+   4. Closest To next instance hour
+   5. Default

 ###### Cloudwatch

 1. Free tier updates metrics every 5 minutes; Detailed monitoring has granularity of 1 minute but is not free.